A new raging trend when it comes to interior design, wood look tile has become one of the most popular flooring options

 You can find wood look tiles on both ends of the price spectrum, ranging anywhere from $3 to $30 per sqft.
 Porcelain tiles tend to be more expensive, with prices averaging at $10, and ceramic ones are more affordable with an average price of $6 per sqft.

-Most large home improvement stores such as Home Depot, Lowe’s and Wayfair have a wide variety of brand-name tiles in stock, and you can go over to their websites to see how much each one of them costs.
+Most large home improvement stores such as Home Depot, Lowe’s and Wayfair have a wide variety of brand-name tiles in stock, and you can go over to their websites to see how much each tile costs.

 Wood look tiles are notoriously hard to install and require experienced professionals.
 The installation process is very time-consuming, and an average sized, 500-sqft room will require two days worth of work.